markimfeld/Social-Media-Dashboard/README.md

 # Frontend Mentor - Social media dashboard with theme switcher

-Here is my solution for this challenges.
+Here is my solution for this challenge.
+Completely Responsive.

 CSS:
 - I used Grid, Flexbox.